Selected Scripture /25th Sunday after Pentecost / Year “A”/November 6, 2016

 Fourth, God requires Christians to be peacemakers.
 God’s will is shalom–right relationships with God, neighbor, and all creation.
 It not only means peace as in the absence of conflict, but fully unpacked the word further means flourishing, abundance, and wholeness.
 God’s intention in Christ is “to reconcile to himself all things whether on earth or heaven” (Col. 1:20).
 As followers of Christ, we must join in the task of building signs now of that coming shalom.
 We must work to restore broken relationships, seeking repentance, forgiveness, and restitution to move forward toward wholeness in our communities, our nation, and our world.

-Christians look forward to the time when “nation shall not lift up sword earlyvotingagainst nation neither shall they learn war any more” (Micah 4:3).
+Christians look forward to the time when “nation shall not lift up sword against nation neither shall they learn war any more” (Micah 4:3).
 Many Christians believe they should, as the lesser of evils, engage in just wars for the sake of preserving some order in a fallen world.
 Similar arguments are made on the personal level for “just abortion,” in a less than perfect world.

 Other Christians believe that war and the taking of human life under any circum-stances is contrary to the teaching of Christ and that he calls us to overcome our enemies with suffering love rather than with weapons.
 Regardless, Jesus’ words, “Blessed are the peacemakers” are urgent in our time (Mt.
 5:9).